top of page

 About Me

-Natalie Santizo is an interdisciplinary historian of Latinx foodways.
-She grew up in Baldwin Park, a city in the San Gabriel Valley of Southern California.
+Natalie Santizo is an interdisciplinary historian of U.S. Latinx foodways.
+She grew up in Baldwin Park, California.
 Her parents migrated to South El Monte from Ensenada, B.C. (by way of Guanajuato), and Guatemala City, Guatemala.
 As a young teen, Natalie was a youth activist for food justice, helping shape California Senate bills (SB 12; SB 677) to improve school lunches in public schools through Healthy Teens on the Move.
 Her activism was briefly featured in the documentary Food, Inc. and she received recognition from the California State Senate for her leadership.
 As an undergraduate student at the University of Southern California, Natalie learned about Mexican American history for the first time in "Los Angeles and The American Dream," taught by George J. Sánchez.
 Here, she found deep, historical layers of social inequality that were inextricably tied to food.
 Thus, her experiences with foodways—the production, consumption, and distribution of foods—have critically shaped her research interests in history, food studies, and geography.
-She previously held a UC President's Postdoc at UC Merced under the Department of Critical Race & Ethnic Studies.
-Natalie obtained her Ph.D. from UCLA under the department of Chicana/o and Central American Studies.
+She is currently an Assistant Professor of Chicana and Chicano Studies at San Diego State University.
+Prior to SDSU, she held a UC President's Postdoc at UC Merced under the Department of Critical Race & Ethnic Studies.
+Natalie obtained her Ph.D. in Chicana/o and Central American Studies from UCLA.

 Home: About Me